localstack/docs/content/en/user-guide/tools/transparent-endpoint-injection/patched-sdks.md

 {{< alert title="Warning" color="warning">}}
 Patched AWS SDKs for Lambdas are **deprecated** and only used by the old lambda provider.
-The new lambda provider (default since Localstack&nbsp;v2.0) uses DNS-based domain resolution (except for the Ruby runtime).<br>
+The new lambda provider (active since Localstack&nbsp;v2.0) uses DNS-based domain resolution (except for the Ruby runtime).<br>
 Please refer to [Lambda Provider Behavioral Change]({{< ref "lambda-v2-provider" >}}) for more details about the new lambda implementation.
 {{< /alert >}}